 Please print out the SCHEDULE AT A GLANCE that is located on your home page.
 This will help you keep track of all scheduled exams and Discussion deadlines.

-CREDIT WORTHY DISCUSSION POSTS: Here are a few guidelines for what is considered as meaningful, substantive, "credit worthy" posts.
+CREDIT WORTHY DISCUSSION POSTS: Here are a few guidelines for what is considered as meaningful, what notice "and it worther" notice.
+The students substantive, "credit worthy" posts.
 The student: